-The Histopathology department’s function is to diagnose disease from a wide range of tissues by selecting suitable samples for examination under the microscope.
-Patient specimens may be received from several sources: the operating theatres, wards, endoscopy suites and outpatient clinics within the Norfolk and Norwich University Hospital and James Paget University Hospital, Cromer and District Hospital; from GPs from Norfolk and Suffolk and occasionally dentists.
-The department receives around 58,000 specimens annually.
+Our Histopathology department diagnoses diseases from a wide range of tissues by selecting suitable samples for examination under the microscope.
+Patient specimens are received from several sources: the operating theatres, wards, endoscopy suites and out-patient clinics at NNUH and James Paget University Hospital from GPs from Norfolk and Suffolk, and occasionally dentists.
+We receive around 64,000 specimens a year.

-58% of urgent samples are reported within 2 days, and around 88% of routine specimens are reported in 7 days.
-98% of 2 week wait specimens are also reported within 7 days.
+90% of urgent and two-week wait samples are reported within 10 days, and around 90% of routine specimens are reported in four weeks.

 Post Mortem Examinations

-The Department of Histopathology carries out Post Mortem examinations of fetuses, neonates, children and adults, either on behalf of hospital doctors (with relative’s consent) or for HM Coroner.
-Under exceptional circumstances necropsies can be undertaken for general practitioners.
+We carry out Post Mortem examinations of foetuses, neonates, children and adults, either on behalf of doctors (with relative’s consent) or for HM Coroner.
+Under exceptional circumstances, necropsies can be undertaken for general practitioners

 |Tuesday||8.30am – 5pm|